-New Jersey requires you to pay tax on all of your income, regardless of where it's earned.
-The credit reduces your New Jersey income tax liability so that you don't pay taxes twice on the same income; it is not a refund of the taxes you paid to another state or city.
-Your credit may never exceed the amount you would have paid if you had earned the income in New Jersey.
+New Jersey requires you to pay tax on all of your income, regardless of where it is earned.
+The credit reduces your New Jersey Income Tax liability so that you don't pay taxes twice on the same income.
+This is not a refund of the taxes you paid to another state or city.
+Your credit cannot be more than the amount you would have paid if you earned the income in New Jersey.

-To apply for the credit you must complete a New Jersey Schedule A and enclose it with your New Jersey income tax return.
-If you are claiming a credit for income or wage taxes paid to more than one jurisdiction, you may have to complete a separate Schedule A for each jurisdiction.
-You must also complete a separate Schedule A for each tax imposed by a jurisdiction.
+(Schedule A for Tax Years 2017 and prior) and include it with your New Jersey return.
+If you are claiming a credit for income or wage taxes paid to more than one jurisdiction, you may have to complete a Schedule NJ-COJ for each jurisdiction.
+You must also complete a separate Schedule NJ-COJ for each tax imposed by a jurisdiction.

-New Jersey does not require a copy of the income tax return(s) filed with the other jurisdiction(s) to be enclosed with Form NJ-1040.
-Therefore, New Jersey residents who claim a credit for taxes paid to another jurisdiction on income received from sources outside the State can file their returns electronically if they meet the other eligibility requirements (and most taxpayers do).
-However, you should retain complete copies of any returns filed with other jurisdiction(s) for your records in the event your New Jersey return is audited.
+You are not required to provide a copy of the income tax return(s) filed with the other jurisdiction(s) with your New Jersey return.
+This means you can claim a credit for taxes paid to another jurisdiction and file electronically as long as you meet the other eligibility requirements.
+However, you should keep complete copies of any returns filed with other jurisdiction(s) for your records in case your New Jersey return is audited.

-between Pennsylvania and New Jersey, compensation paid to New Jersey residents employed in Pennsylvania is not subject to Pennsylvania income tax.
-Therefore, New Jersey residents may not claim a credit on Schedule A for taxes paid to Pennsylvania on such earnings.
-New Jersey residents may, however, claim a credit for taxes paid to Pennsylvania on other types of income (for example, business income or gain from the sale of property) which are taxable in both states by completing Schedule A.
+between Pennsylvania and New Jersey means compensation paid to New Jersey residents employed in Pennsylvania is not subject to Pennsylvania income tax.
+Therefore, you cannot claim a credit on Schedule NJ-COJ for taxes paid to Pennsylvania on those earnings.
+New Jersey residents can claim a credit for taxes paid to Pennsylvania on other types of income (for example, business income) that are taxable in both states by completing Schedule NJ-COJ.

 If you paid income taxes or wage taxes to another jurisdiction on S corporation income, and that income is also taxed in New Jersey in the same year, you may be eligible for a credit.